 - Ethers are used as an antiseptic in order to prevent infection when an injection is administered into the body.

-- A cotton ball is dipped in ether and skin is disinfected before an injection is allowed to pierce the skin.
+- A cotton ball is dipped in ether and the skin is disinfected before an injection is allowed to pierce the skin.

 - Diethyl ether is used as an anaesthetic in hospitals.
 Anaesthetics help in making people go to sleep or become unconscious during surgery.

 - The discovery of ether allowed physicians to use more refined techniques of surgery and medications.
 They got a better idea of human physiology.

 - But due to the flammable nature of ether, it has now been replaced with safer alternatives.
 Since diethyl ether can be used as an anaesthetic, it is an appealing recreational drug.